qossmic/deptrac/README.md

 ### `implements` Collector

-The `implements` collector allows collecting classes by matching recursively for a fully qualified interface name.
+The `implements` collector allows collecting classes implementing a specified interface by matching recursively for a fully qualified interface name.

 ```yaml
 layers: